 A central repository and shared workspace ensure that processes can move forward in real time, whenever a contributor has an opportunity to advance the project.
 Participants gain role-appropriate insight on what’s done, the work that remains, and can use the system to facilitate discussion or advance the process to the next step or stakeholder.

-Digital solutions can also provide prompts and reminders that minimize the need to make calls or send emails to check on progress or reinforce deadlines.
+Digital tools can also provide prompts and reminders that minimize the need to make calls or send emails to check on progress or reinforce deadlines.
 This ensures that key milestones and dependencies are met so the work of other contributors can move forward.

 5. Consistency and transparency

 Digital solutions can also ensure that processes such as curriculum review, outcomes assessment, course evaluations, and faculty reviews are conducted consistently and according to your institution’s established practice.
 Consistency minimizes risk for high-stakes processes like faculty reviews, and ensures assessment cycles that span several years provide the data needed to inform continuous improvement efforts as well as provide high-quality evidence to support accreditation self-study.
 When your shared digital dataset and workspace resides within a solution with process management tools, participants also gain role-appropriate insight into progress of the initiative in question.
 That gives peace of mind to a faculty member under review and a view of progress to the process leader.